hollowdll/hakjdb/docs/rpc/storage/deletehashmapfields.md

 # DeleteHashMapFields

-DeleteHashMapFields removes specified fields from the HashMap stored at a key.
+DeleteHashMapFields removes the specified fields from the HashMap stored at a key.

 ## Request